-The 3400-3600 MHz band is currently used for mainly BFWA systems in various SADC countries and, as from 17 November 2010, is also allocated to mobile services identified for IMT.
+The 3400-3600 MHz band is currently used mainly for BFWA systems in various SADC countries and, as from 17 November 2010, is also allocated to mobile services identified for IMT.

 The SADC FAP recognises that frequency channelisation of several key frequency bands must be developed and preferably harmonised throughout SADC.
-The frequency bands used for IMT, BFWA, PTP microwave systems, etc. will be considered.
+The frequency bands used for IMT, BFWA, PtP microwave systems, etc. will be considered.
 Channelling plans will be added to the SADC Band Plan in future.

-ITU Region 1 allocations and footnotes SADC common allocation/s and relevant ITU footnotes SADC proposed common sub- allocations / utilisation Additional information 3 400-3 600 MHz 3 400-3 600 MHz BFWA The band 3 400-3 600 MHz is currently used mainly for
+ITU Region 1 allocations and footnotes SADC common allocation/s and relevant ITU footnotes SADC proposed common sub- allocations / utilisation Additional information 3 400-3 600 MHz 3 400-3 600 MHz FIXED FIXED BFWA The band 3 400-3 600 MHz FIXED-SATELLITE (space- MOBILE except IMT (3400-3600 MHz) is currently used mainly for BFWA, From 17 Nov 2010 to-Earth) aeronautical this band is also allocated to Mobile 5.430A mobile 5.430A the mobile service on a SADC16 primary basis and should be